 Dubai is getting a new dose of green.
 Expo City Dubai has announced that leading landscape firm Proscape will deliver a 10-hectare nature reserve in the heart of Expo Valley, a major new community development shaped around sustainable living, biodiversity, and well-being.

-The lush expanse—complete with a lake, wadi, and thriving ecosystems—will form the natural heart of Expo Valley, the upcoming residential neighbourhood designed around the 15-minute city model.
-With a strong focus on environmental design, the reserve is not just about scenery.
-It’s a living, breathing commitment to rewilding urban space, reconnecting people to nature, and continuing the legacy of Expo 2020 Dubai.
+The neighbourhood, complete with a lake, wadi, and thriving ecosystems, will form the heart of the upcoming residential area designed around the 15-minute city model.
+With a strong focus on environmental design, the reserve is a commitment to rewilding urban space and reconnecting people to nature.

 More than 1,200 trees will be planted throughout the reserve, with two-thirds of them preserved legacy specimens from Expo 2020.
-Hardy, drought-tolerant varieties such as acacia and ghaf trees will dominate the landscape, selected for their ability to thrive in the UAE’s desert climate while nurturing local biodiversity.
+Hardy, drought-tolerant varieties such as acacia and ghaf trees will be planted for their ability to thrive in the UAE’s desert climate.

 ‘The Expo Valley nature reserve exemplifies our dedication to creating a resilient and biodiverse landscape,’ he said.
 ‘Our city is designed to thrive in harmony with nature.’